BasiqueEvangelist/SpiritWalker/README.md

 ![Credits to Pois1x](https://img.shields.io/badge/textures%20by-pois1x-red)
 **An out of body experience**

-Spirit Walker lets detach from your minecraft body.
+Spirit Walker lets you detach from your minecraft body.
 Just drink the magic potion, and your soul will fly free, for a time, to explore your surroundings unhindered.
 *(it's freecam, with optional noclip)*